The 100+ Best Virtual Tours and Field Trips for Kids and Students [2021]

 These 4 presidents were chosen to represent the nation’s birth, growth, development, and preservation, respectively.

-If you are interested in getting up close, you can actually “climb” the faces here, or take an actual virtual tour here.
+If you’re interested in getting up close, you can actually “climb” the faces or take a virtual tour.

 Mount Fuji is one of Japan’s “Three Holy Mountains” and is the tallest mountain (and active volcano) in the country at 12,389 feet tall.

 NASA’s Glenn Research Center in Ohio was created to develop science and technology for use in aeronautics and space.
-So needless to say, it has some pretty interesting stuff to check out.
+Needless to say, it has some pretty interesting stuff to check out.

 If you want to see some testing in action, view one of 10 virtual tours.